The Railway Series: Illustrators

 The Railway Series is perhaps as highly regarded for its illustrations as for its writing, which in the immediate post-Second World War era were seen as uniquely vivid and colourful.
 Indeed, some critics (notably Miles Kington) have claimed that the quality of the illustrations outshines that of the writing.

 The first edition of The Three Railway Engines was illustrated by the artist William Middleton, with whom Awdry was deeply dissatisfied.
 The second artist to work on the series was Reginald Payne, who illustrated Thomas the Tank Engine in a far more realistic style.
 Despite an early disagreement as to how Thomas should look, Awdry was ultimately pleased with the pictures produced.

 Payne later suffered a nervous breakdown and proved impossible to contact to illustrate James the Red Engine, so C. Reginald Dalby was hired.
 Dalby also illustrated the next eight books in the series.
-The Three Railway Engines was reprinted with Dalby's artwork replacing William Middleton's and Dalby also touched up Payne's artwork in the second book.
+The Three Railway Engines was reprinted with Dalby's artwork replacing William Middleton's and Dalby also touched up Payne's artwork in the second book in 1949 and 1950, respectively.
 Dalby's work on the series proved popular with readers, but not with the author, who repeatedly clashed with him over issues of accuracy and consistency.
 Dalby resigned from the series in 1956, following an argument over the portrayal of Percy the Small Engine in the book of the same name.
-Awdry had built a model of Percy as a reference for the artist but Dalby did not make use of it.
+Awdry had built a model of Percy as a reference for the artist, but Dalby did not make use of it.
 Despite the tempestuous relationship with Awdry, Dalby is probably the best remembered of the series' artists.